Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/parent-child-relationships.md

 make a text editor you might want to have a menu bar were available actions are listed (bold, italic, underline, inserting images...)
-To do that you might want to have a plugin define the menu and each plugin would register its button and where to add it in the menu.
-That way if you want to add or remove a feature, like bolding text, both the underlying functionality and the UI element that triggers it are added and removed as one.
+To do that you might want to have a plugin define the menu and each plugin would register its button and specify where to add it in the menu.
+That way if you want to add or remove a feature, like bolding text, both the underlying functionality and the UI element that triggers it are handled by the same plugin you can add or remove as needed.

 ## Adding children